openapi-processor/openapi-processor-spring/docs/index.md

 - generates human readable code.

-- gradle support via [openapi-generatr-gradle][generatr-gradle] plugin (the plugin is currently the only option to run the generatr).
+- gradle support via [openapi-processor-gradle][oap-gradle] plugin (the plugin is currently the only option to run the generatr).

 - add additional parameters to an endpoint which are not defined in the OpenAPI description.
 For example to pass